truefoundry/truefoundry-docs/deployment/function/function_deploy.md

 after successful deployment
 ```

+> **NOTE:** Swagger API documentation will be available on the root path.
+Click on the host link to open the docs.

 You can send requests to the deployed service by using the code snippet below.
 Pass the host using the `--host` command line argument.

 **File Structure:**